 60 Deep Questions To Ask Yourself To Create “Aha” Moments

-Questions are powerful.
+Deep questions are powerful.
 They force answers.

 Then they have to ponder the question, which often leaves an uncomfortable silence, requiring them to articulate what comes to mind.
 In that uncomfortable space, the subconscious mind goes into action, and often small breakthroughs and “aha” moments are the result.